 4. Curtail screen time in the evening.
 Her body will naturally start to make melatonin at dark, which makes us sleepy.
 But the blue light of the computer and TV prevent the body from making melatonin.
 They're like a shot of caffeine.
-If she needs to keep up with certain TV shows, tape them for the weekend.
+If she needs to keep up with certain shows, she can watch them on the weekend.

 5. Take the computer and TV out of her room, if they're there.
-I know plenty of kids who are chatting with friends online or watching TV once parents go to sleep.
+I know plenty of kids who are chatting with friends online or binge-watching shows once parents go to sleep.

-6. If she has a hard time falling asleep, get her an audio designed to encourage sleep, such as Indigo Dreams: Kids Rainforest Relaxation Music, Decrease Worry, Fear, Anxiety, Improve Sleep, Well Being, Creativity.
+6. If she has a hard time falling asleep, get her an audio designed to encourage sleep, such as Indigo Dreams: Kids Rainforest Relaxation Music.
 It will be hard for her to adjust to a new schedule, so be understanding and give her support.
-Remember, running on too little sleep means she's got stress hormones built up in her system to keep her awake.
-They make her grouchy, so she'll feel and act a lot nicer once she gets past this hurdle, but they also make it hard for her to relax.
+Remember, running on too little sleep means she's got stress hormones built up in her system, and they'll keep her awake for the first few days if she doesn't stay up past the point of exhaustion.
+They'll also make her grouchy, so she'll feel and act a lot nicer once she gets past this hurdle.

-In the beginning, you might also try giving her melatonin in the evening for a couple of weeks.
+Given your daughter's past habit of staying up so late, this could be a tough transition.
+So in the beginning, you might also try giving her melatonin in the evening for a couple of weeks.
 I'm not recommending this as a doctor, since I am trained as a psychologist rather than a physician and can't prescribe or even recommend physical remedies.
 But I can say as a mother that I have seen it work wonders.
-Available at your health food store in mint or orange, most parents find one milligram is perfect.
+Available at your health food store in mint or orange; most parents find one milligram is perfect.
 The research I have seen shows no issue with short-term usage.
 I don't recommend this or any sleep aid permanently, just for a short time while adjusting to a new schedule.

 She'll also fall asleep more easily if you lie down with her at bedtime for a few nights.
 You'll probably fall asleep and lose your evening, but you'll get a good night's sleep and be up early to take care of anything left unfinished the night before.
 Major bonus: cuddling will improve your relationship dramatically.